 Exercise can help improve sleep quality.

 • Regular exercise, particularly in the morning or afternoon, can impact sleep quality by raising your body temperature a few degrees.
-Later in the day, when your internal thermostat drops back to normal range, this can trigger feelings of drowsiness and help you sleep better.
+As evening approaches, your body temperature drops back to its normal range, triggering feelings of drowsiness that help you sleep better.
 If you exercise outdoors, you will be exposed to natural light, which helps your body establish a good sleep-wake cycle.

 Try and aim for 150-300 minutes of physical activity per week and 10,000 steps daily for a healthier you.